 About ten years ago (+\- five years) and yet another fifteen years prior to that.
-This will make sense for you (the reader).
+This will make sense for you, (the readership in a few moments… hang in there..
 I promise.
 Trust me.

 I traveled to Arizona for a visit with my grandparents, sister and mother.
 It was time to find a full service, independent living, facility for my grandparents.